Spyware, Scareware and Adware

 Kaspersky, that reputable Russian security company (well, retired KGB experts have to find something to do) reports that the lines between Adware, Trojans and Viruses have become blurred and existing Adware blockers are failing users.

 If you would really like to know which Big Brother is watching you, take a look at the names in the Cookies files.
 The best way is to right click Internet Explorer.
 Click Properties.
 In the first (General) section, click Settings and then View Files.
 Look down the files listed as Cookies.
 Most of the cookies are innocent marketing tools.
 But they are all doing it without your say-so.
 If it worries you click Cancel and click Delete Cookies (and might as well Delete (IE) files at the same time).
 If it takes a long time you will know ...... you should have done it before !
-To see an explanation of what Adware is about I had a look at one of the company's sites : It said "Commission Junction is a ValueClick company, providing advanced performance-based marketing solutions that help marketers increase online leads and sales.
-By facilitating strategic relationships between advertisers and publishers, Commission Junction leverages its proven expertise in affiliate marketing, partner marketing and search marketing to drive measurable results for its clients".
-And the information is mostly collected by Spyware/Adware.
+To see an explanation of what Adware is about I had a look at site of one of the reasonably reputable companies that make a living out of selling the information they glean e.g. "Commission Junction is a ValueClick company, providing advanced performance-based marketing solutions that help marketers increase online leads and sales.
+By facilitating strategic relationships between advertisers and publishers, Commission Junction leverages its proven expertise in affiliate marketing, partner marketing and search marketing to drive measurable results for its clients"

-See Microsoft's own pages regarding computer security : http://www.microsoft.com/security/protect/
+See Microsoft's pages regarding computer security : http://www.microsoft.com/security/protect/

 When I get a request about a problem that I suspect is a virus or spyware intrusion I immediately search the Internet for the main word e.g. "Errorsafe" or "Winfixer".
 Inevitably I am led to helpful 'Forums' that are having to deal with similar problems.
 If you get problems, such as regular unwanted pop-ups I suggest that you do a search of the Internet in this way and look for links to sites that appear to be dealing with the problem.
 But beware of those that merely tell you what you have then charge for their removal.